spack/old-spack-tutorial-container/README.md

 # Spack Tutorial Container

+**This repository is how we used to build the Spack tutorial.
+It is no longer in use.**

 This repository contains a container image you can use to do the [Spack Tutorial](https://spack.readthedocs.io/en/latest/tutorial.html).
 It's exactly like the AWS images we use when we give the tutorial at